 Immigration criteria changed after 1986, placing increased importance on job skills.
 It was common for employees of Japanese companies to work in Auckland for a few years.
 The bilateral working-holiday scheme of 1986 encouraged younger Japanese to visit, and at one time a number of young women came on an au pair programme.

 Following the change in immigration policy there was a big surge in arrivals.
-By 1996 there were 7,461 Japanese living in New Zealand; five years later the number had reached 11,910.
+By 1996 there were 7,461 Japanese living in New Zealand; 10 years later the number had reached 11,910, and by 2013 it was 14,118.

 Immigrant families enjoyed the space and freedom that was lacking in Japan’s crowded cities.
 As one boy commented: ‘There is a lot of green grass and trees and room to play here.
 All around our place in Tokyo there was lots and lots of concrete’.
 1